Quicr/laps/docs/relay-protocol.md

     E1 <-- "bidir" --> E3[Edge 3]
 ```

-[Stub](#peering-modes) peers always operate in bi-directional mode because it is assumed that they are behind NAT/FW.
+[Stub](#stub) peers always operate in bi-directional mode because it is assumed that they are behind NAT/FW.
 Stub relays also do not have the scale that requires multiple connections to support network ECMP.

 ### (3) Both control and data peering

 When multiple parallel connections are used, only a single peer **MUST** be used in this mode.
-The peer can opperate
-in uni-directional or bi-directional modes.
+The peer can operate in uni-directional or bi-directional modes.

 ```mermaid
 ---